Last updated on May 25th, 2022 at 02:29 pm

 If the patient does not want to call her or if you can’t get ahold of her, you could say something like this at the very least:

-“Okay give her the card tonight and let her know we’d love to see this week.
+“Okay, give her the card tonight and let her know we’d love to see her this week.
 And then when’s your lunch tomorrow?
 Great.
 I’ll give you a ring then to set an appointment and answer any questions.”

 Continuing on, let’s say that you don’t have a particular person to suggest that your patient refers.
 Well then get them to name someone and get their agreement to give that person the card.

 We cover a full how-to for the Care-to-Share Program at the MGE New Patient Workshop, along with how to optimize every aspect of new patient acquisition and retention in your office.
-Which also includes external (Internet and print) marketing, online presence, answering the phones, how to do an effective new patient exam, generating referrals and reactivating inactive patients.
+Which also includes external (Internet and print) marketing, online presence, answering the phones, how to do an effective new patient exam, generating referrals, and reactivating inactive patients.
+If you’re unable to make it to the New Patient Workshop, I highly recommend signing up for DDS Success, where you can find very similar training for the Care-to-Share program and dental office marketing.

 If you have more questions or want more information, go to www.newpatients.net or give us a call at (800) 640-1140 (toll-free)!